dcejagon/Term-Project/README.md

 moving the sharpie carriage using belts driven by pulleys.
 The pen carriage will have a servo motor that controls the up and down motion of the pen (0.5 Axis).
-This plotter will convert an image to X-Y Gcode, and then we will convert that into cylindrical, R-Theta, coordinats due to our system being inheriently non-rectilinear.
+This plotter will convert an image to X-Y Gcode, and then we will convert that into cylindrical, R-Theta, coordinates due to our system being inherently non-rectilinear.
-In addition, This plotter should berelatively low cost ~$15 per person.
+In addition, This plotter should be relatively low cost ~$15 per person.
 We intend to use materials commonly used in 3D printing like Aluminum T-Slot extrusion and V-Slot bearings.
 The full bill of materials and cost breakdown is seen below.
 Items that have a "-" in the cost column are parts that we have